Baloo: Disney versions

 Baloo, based on Kipling's creation, has appeared in various Disney productions, starting with the company's 1967 feature-length animated film adaptation of The Jungle Book.
 In this version, Baloo (voiced by Phil Harris) is portrayed as a friendly, even-tempered character who lives a responsibility-free lifestyle, seemingly far removed from the law teacher in Kipling's book.
 Like in the novel, Baloo is one of Mowgli's mentors and friends.
 Baloo is also patient and strong; his only apparent weakness is that he's ticklish.
 Baloo is initially opposed to bringing Mowgli to the Man Village, wanting to raise him as a son.
 However, when Bagheera explains that Mowgli is easy prey for Shere Khan the tiger and that he's not safe in the jungle, even with Baloo's diligent protection, Baloo realizes he has a point and agrees to tell Mowgli the difficult truth.
 Mowgli turns on Baloo and runs away, prompting him and Bagheera to split up and search for the boy.
 Baloo isn't seen again until the climax of the film, when he sees Mowgli preparing to battle Shere Khan.
 Baloo attempts to stop the tiger, but almost gets killed in the process.
 After Mowgli follows a girl into the village and decides to stay there, Baloo is slightly disappointed, but is ultimately relieved that Mowgli is safe at last.
 He and Bagheera then return to the jungle as they sing a reprise of "The Bare Necessities" together.

-In the Mexican Spanish language dubbing of the film, Baloo is voiced by Germán Valdés.